 Using guidelines developed by the BCCSU, the hospital has pioneered a compassionate, low-barrier model for treatment and support.
 And while this has been an effective, front-line strategy, there’s still much to be done to address the all-too common negative outcomes of untreated addiction.

-The Steven Diamond Professorship in Addiction Care Innovation at the BCCSU is uniquely positioned to address this – not just at St. Paul’s, but across BC and beyond.
+The Steven Diamond Professorship in Addiction Care Innovation at UBC is uniquely positioned to address this – not just at St. Paul’s, but across BC and beyond.

 Dr. Evan Wood, executive director of the BCCSU, explains.
 “There has been a longstanding need to expand effective, evidence-based recovery services in BC – a need that has become even more urgent in the midst of the overdose crisis.”
 The Steven Diamond Professorship will expedite the BCCSU’s mandate to help people wherever they are on the spectrum of addiction and recovery.